-I’ve initiated a number of research projects into topics in American Jewish history, and along the way, I’ve created a number of tools to enable me to compile and share my findings.
+I’ve initiated a number of research projects, primarily into topics in American Jewish history, and along the way, I’ve created a number of tools to enable me to compile and share my findings.
 Here are some of the highlights:

 A deep look into the former Jewish community of Homestead, PA, the most famous steel town in the U.S. Combining intensive research with innovative technology, this project demonstrates possibilities in rediscovering “lost” history.